Working with Research Assets

 You manage research assets on the Research Assets page.
 To open this page, search for research assets; see Searching in Esploro.

-- Term Frequency – The higher the search term frequency in the asset metadata, the higher the score.
+- Term Frequency – The higher the search term frequency in the assets' metadata, the higher the score.

 - Inverse Document Frequency – The rarer a search term is across all assets' metadata in the index, the higher its contribution to the score.

-- Coordination Factor – The more search terms found in the asset metadata, the higher its score.
+- Coordination Factor – The more search terms found in the assets' metadata, the higher its score.

 - Field Length – The more words a field contains, the lower its score.
 This factor penalizes assets with longer metadata field values.